-Handwritten Modifications (U) A.
+A. Handwritten Modifications (U)

 The FISA Court made handwritten modifications to no pure Section 215 orders in 2006.
 It modified four combination orders.
 Two of the handwritten modifications to combination orders were substantive.
 One required the FBI to provide OIPR with information to be sequestered with the FISA Court by a specified date.
 OIPR had previously notified the Court that it received records in response to, but beyond the scope of, one of the Court's previous orders in the same matter, but had not sequestered the information with the Court prior to requesting that the application be renewed.
 The second handwritten modification corrected the expiration date of the Court's order to reflect the 90-day duration requested in the application.
-Although the application correctly stated the order would expire in 90 days, the month of the expiration date in the order was incorrect and the Court modified the order so that the month correctly reflected the 90-day duration of the order.
+Although the application correctly stated the order was incorrect and the Court modified the order so that the month correctly reflected the 90-day duration of the order.
 (U)